WebexCC-SA/LAB-2310/docs/Excercise2.md

 - Accept the call.

-- On the desktop, you should see two variables, "Wbex_one_Tansfer" and "Webex one."
-However, you will notice that they are not appearing.
+- On the desktop, you should see two flow variables, "**Wbex_one_Tansfer**" and "**Webex_one**" However, you will notice that they are not appearing.

       ![Nav](./assets/2310_Excercise2_1_1.png){ width="800" }

-- **This is the second problem**: The original variables collected in the first flow are being dropped during the transfer.
+- **This is the second problem**: The original flow variables collected in the first flow are being dropped during the transfer.

 ## Section 2 : Inspect the Flow

 - To understand why this is happening, let's inspect the first flow.

-- In the Customer Experience section of Control Hub, select "Flows" and search for the flow you have mapped to your entry point, "**???????**."
+- In the Customer Experience section of Control Hub, select "Flows" and search for the flow you have mapped to your entry point, "**WebexOne_Flow_User[num]**."

       ![Nav](./assets/2310_Excercise2_1_2.png){ width="200" }

-- In the menu node for Option 1, you will notice that it maps to a "Blind Transfer" node.
+- In the menu node for Option 1, you will notice that it maps to a "**Blind Transfer**" node.

       ![Nav](./assets/2310_Excercise2_1_3.png){ width="700" }

-- Select the Blind Transfer node, and you will see it is transferring the call to a number "**??????**" that is mapped to a different flow called "**Webexone_transfer**"
+- Select the Blind Transfer node, and you will see it is transferring the call to a number "**19842990193**" that is mapped to a different flow called "**Webexone_transfer**"

       ![Nav](./assets/2310_Excercise2_1_4.png){ width="500" }

 - This is the core of the problem.
 We are instructing the flow to transfer the call to an external number, which creates a new call leg.
-As a result, the variables as well defined in this flow are not being passed to the "Webexone_transfer" flow.
+As a result, the variables as well defined in this flow are not being passed to the "**Webexone_transfer**" flow.

 - To check these variables, click on any empty space on the flow canvas and review the right side of the flow.